roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  When she explained the plan, he listened.
 It wasn't as though he would get into trouble if they were caught.
 If it worked, then he would have a fun night.

  Throughout the evening he dragged up memories of her.
 Though he hadn't much contact with her, he occasionally visiting with parents, or with friends to see Louise.
 What he did remember was that she had been a stuck up bitch.
 Looking at her now, it was hard to believe she had been such a prim and proper woman.
-Report_Story #3